 Water and Food Security

-Water and food security are crucial parts of India’s development and sustainability agenda, particularly given the diverse environmental conditions, social contexts and impacts of climate change.
-Ensuring consistent availability of and access to safe, nutritious food without depleting water resources remains a pressing challenge vital for ecological stability, economic growth and social well-being.
-Water scarcity affects millions, while land degradation and shifting rainfall patterns threaten food production.
-Addressing these interconnected issues necessitates sustainable management of natural resources, resilient agricultural practices and equitable distribution.
+Water and food security are very important for India’s development, especially amid diverse environmental and social conditions and the impacts of climate change.
+Ensuring access to safe, nutritious food without depleting water resources is a major challenge that impacts ecological stability, economic growth and social well-being.
+Water scarcity affects millions.
+Land degradation and changing rainfall patterns threaten food production.

 Our Water and Food Security initiative tackles challenges like water scarcity, climate change, land degradation and unsustainable agricultural practices through interdisciplinary knowledge generation, policy engagement, capacity building and partnerships.
 By focusing on responsible land and water management strategies and action plans and promoting nature-based and ecosystem-based approaches, we aim to create resilient food systems and sustainable water management that prioritise ecological health and social equity for long-term human well-being and sustainable development.